These pages are in beta, which means they're new and we may still be working on them. Your feedback helps us make things better.

-You can help by knowing the signs and behaviours of terrorists and being vigilant of their activities, both online and in your community, such as:
+You can help by knowing the signs and behaviours of terrorists and being vigilant about their activities, both online and in your community, such as the following.

 If any of the above ring true, trust your instincts and report it.
 Our specially trained officers will take it from there.